BrunoHelmeczy/DE_HWs/Term_Project_Bruno_Helmeczy/ToSubmit/README.md

 The 1st Data Mart answers **How stay months' KPIs (Occupancy % & RevPAR) Progress Month-to-Month ?** This informs questions like **How did we get here?** by showing not only final results for a month (e.g. January 2018) after the month has concluded (Feb 1st), but what was the months' status at the begining of the month in question (January 1st), & at the beginning of earlier months (e.g. December 1st & November 1st).
+Outputs are faster if stored as a procedure & limiting

 The 1st Stored Procedure informs the Front Office Team (i.e. Reception) on **How many staff members should be scheduled on each day ?** by forecasting the number of rooms sold per day for the next 2 weeks' stay dates (with current date as an input parameter).
 Reception teams' workload are proportionate to how many guests are in-house, therefore the forecast informs the number of receptionists to schedule together on a shift.
 For simplicity, it is assumed no less than 2 employees should by scheduled & that 1 employee can handle ca. 93 rooms (i.e. 20% of available rooms - not all rooms check-in/out & not all guests need employee assistance).